 Commercial papers are short-term borrowing instruments.
 The manufacturing companies, finance companies, banks, and other financial institutions issue these instruments.
-The rating of these instruments are called commercial ratings
+The rating of these instruments is called commercial ratings.

 Fixed Deposits Rating

 Fixed deposits are the instruments that the banks provide to the investor.
 These instruments have a higher rate of interest than the ordinary savings account.
-Rating of these instruments is called as fixed deposits rating.
+The rating of these instruments is called fixed deposits rating.

 The rating agencies rate a borrower to access his creditworthiness in general or with respect to a particular debt or certain financial obligation.
 Rating of borrowers is referred to as borrower rating.

-The rating agency rates an individual based on his ability to fulfill its financial obligations.
-This rating of individuals is known as individuals credit rating.
+The rating agency rates an individual based on his ability to fulfill his financial obligations.
+This rating of individuals is known as individual credit rating.

 Sovereign ratings are very important in today’s scenario.
-The countries around the globe are tapping international markets.
-The rating agencies access sovereign entities like the governments by taking into consideration the risks (political risks, regulatory risks) and other factors to determine the possibility of default.
+Countries around the globe are tapping international markets.
+The rating agencies access sovereign entities like the governments by considering the risks (political risks, regulatory risks) and other factors in determining the possibility of default.

 Functions of the Credit Rating Agency

-Credit rating agency provides superior information on the credit risk.
-Being an independent rating agency it will provide an unbiased opinion.
+Credit rating agency provides superior information on credit risk.
+Being an independent rating agency, it will offer an unbiased opinion.
 Competitive and trained staff improves the ability to assess risk.
 Also, these agencies have access to vast information which is sometimes not available publically.